hoverslam/tic-tac-toe/README.md

 # Tic-Tac-Toe
 An implementation of the simple game "Tic-Tac-Toe".
-Currently you can play against another human an "AI" that chooses actions randomly and an agent that was trained via Q-learning.
+Currently you can play against another human, an "AI" that chooses actions randomly or an Q-learning agent.

 ## Prerequisits
 * Python v3.10.1